wizzy-design/GIDDAA-Frontend-Task/README.md

 # Giddaa Dashboard

 This is the dashboard project for Giddaa, built using Next.js.
+Here is the live link 🚀: https://giddaa-properties-wisdom-ochei.netlify.app/login

-Getting Started
+# Getting Started
 Follow these steps to run the project locally:

 1. Clone the Repository: